Early Beta

 1. What is deskbird Dock?

 deskbird Dock is a lightweight desktop app for macOS and Windows that runs silently in the background.
-The app only requires manual action during initial sign-in.
-After that, it works in the background with no further input needed.
+Manual sign-in is only needed for individual installs — when IT deploys Dock through an MDM solution with pre-configured authentication, the app activates without any user action.
+In both cases, Dock works in the background afterwards with no further input needed.

 Once a user connects to a recognized office network, Dock automatically: